A Gentle Rosacea Routine: Even Tone Over Perfect Skin

 Evening

-- Twice a week, I add a sensitive-skin retinol on top of my moisturizer (not under it).
+7. Twice a week, I add a sensitive-skin retinol on top of my moisturizer (not under it).
 Putting moisturizer first creates a buffer that helps the retinol go in slowly instead of slamming my barrier, which matters a lot when your skin runs reactive.
 Two nights a week is plenty to get the long-term benefits without lighting my face up.
-I'll do a deeper post on which retinols actually behave on rosacea-prone skin.
+I go deeper on which retinols actually behave on reactive skin in how to use retinol with rosacea-prone skin.

 That's the whole thing.
 Six to seven steps at night, two in the morning.
 Nothing exotic, nothing on a strict spreadsheet.
 Just enough to actually do every day, which is the point.